 Currently, Pakistan is facing many social, political, and economic challenges that can potentially hamper Pakistan’s move towards digitalization.
 Talking about the issues by dividing them into categories would be easier to comprehend.

 A large chunk of the population, circa 42%, is illiterate.
-Pakistan’s youth literacy rate is 71%, which means 29% of youth is illiterate (Report).
+Pakistan’s youth literacy rate is 71%, which means 29% of youth are illiterate (Report).
 For such people, using Information and Communication Technology would be a daunting challenge.
 Moreover, the gap between material and non-material culture is widening with every passing day in Pakistan.
 It is a common observation that the people belonging to the old generation are unwilling to accept any innovation.
-They are usually content with their old life-style.
+They are usually content with their old lifestyle.
 Thus, even if the technology is made available to them, they would not be receptive to it.

 As per the latest poverty estimates, 24% of Pakistan’s population lives below the poverty line; including 31% in rural areas and 13% in urban areas.
 Owing to poverty, most of the Pakistani population is unable to buy technological gadgets including smartphones, laptops, or internet facilities.
 In presence of such social constraints, technology, and digitalization in Pakistan would not bear the desired fruits.